 Statisticians for Society has been introduced to meet this need and support our members in giving their time and skills to charities.

 Because pro bono work is both a challenging and rewarding experience.
 It is an excellent way of providing vital services to those in need, while gaining experience.
-Volunteering in this way is something of a tradition in other professions such as law, and now, with support from the Big Lottery Fund we have the formal framework to facilitate this for our members.
+Volunteering in this way is something of a tradition in other professions such as law, and now, with support from the National Lottery Community Fund we have the formal framework to facilitate this for our members.

 As a volunteer, you will:

 - Work with charities in the third sector

 - Participate in projects; as an individual or as part of a team

 - Share good practice and strengthen confidence in statistics, data and evidence.

 Please note that you must be a Fellow of the RSS to take part in the pro bono scheme.